Translation of the Final Fantasy IV Documents on Settings Book

 Weight: 18 kg [about 40 lb.]

-Equipment: Rod, Hide Cap, Hide Garment, Iron Bracelets
+Equipment: Rod, Leather Cap, Leather Garment, Iron Bracelets

 A young girl born several years ago from a pure bloodline of Summoners.
 She was raised and cherished by not only, of course, her parents but by everyone in her village.

 Her abilities as a Summoner live up to her heritage.
-The power of summoning is greater in children than in adults and greater in women than in men; the inhabitants of the Illusionary World are inclined to surrender their hearts to the pure of mind and soul.
+The power of summoning is greater in children than in adults and greater in women than in men; the inhabitants of the Illusionary World are inclined to trust the pure of mind and soul.
 One could say that the girl Rydia has been blessed with the perfect conditions to develop these abilities to their utmost potential.

-A Culture at Its Pinnacle - and the Brink of Its Extinction
+A Culture at the Brink of Extinction - with No Clear Future as a People

 Summoners are those who call forth "Those Not of This World" from the Illusionary World.
 When a Summoner learns summoning magic, it is necessary for her to master basic white and black magic - so Summoners can also use magic.